secshd

 MACs

 Specifies the available MAC (message authentication code) algorithms.
 The MAC algorithm is used for data integrity protection.
 Multiple algorithms must be comma-separated.
 If the specified value begins with a + character, then the specified algorithms will be appended to the default set instead of replacing them.
 If the specified value begins with a - character, then the specified algorithms (including wildcards) will be removed from the default set instead of replacing them.
+If the specified list begins with a `^' character, then the specified algorithms will be placed at the head of the default set.

 The algorithms that contain -etm calculate the MAC after encryption (encrypt-then-mac).
 These are considered safer and their use recommended.
 The supported MACs are: